cerner/fhir.cerner.com/content/soarian/dstu2.md

 ## Pagination

-The pagination [links](#secure-sandbox) are included in the Bundle when a resource returns multiple items.
+The pagination [links](#secure-sandbox) are included in the Bundle when a resource returns more items than the Bundle page size.
 It is important to follow these Link header values instead of constructing your own URLs.

 <%= json(:SOARIAN_FHIR_LINK) %>